-We’ve become trained to consider our investment in about everything in the form of its ROI or return on investment.
-From binging the latest episode of Bridgerton (Is Netflix worth $9.99 per month plus half of my waking hours?) to common office purchases (Is faster and more efficient work worth this $1300 new laptop?) time and money spent is vetted against a return.
+Whether we’re investing time, money, or effort into something, we tend to think about what we’ll get back from it—our Return On Investment.
+From binging the latest episode of Bridgerton (Is Netflix worth $9.99 per month plus half of my waking hours??) to common office purchases (Is faster and more efficient work worth this new $1800 laptop?), time and money invested is compared to an expected return.

 So what is the ROI of branding?
 It depends.
 Strategic branding applied consistently delivers the highest return.
-The best brands realized gains across three areas: the market, customers, and staff.
+The best brands realize gains in three major areas: in the market, with customers, and with staff.

 ROI in the Market